Teoscar Hernández Preview, Player Props: Mariners vs. Angels

 Teoscar Hernández At The Plate

-- Hernandez has driven in a run in 51 games this year (35.9%), including 25 games with more than one RBI (17.6%).
+- Hernandez has an RBI in 52 of 143 games this year, with multiple RBI in 25 of them.
 He has also driven in three or more of his team's runs in six contests.

-- In 55 of 142 games this season, he has scored, and seven of those games included multiple runs.
+- In 55 of 143 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.